hassan-alnasser/Dog_Breed_Identification_App/README.md

 The classification algorithm accepts a file path to an image and first determines whether the image contains a human, dog, or neither.
 Then,

-    if a dog is detected in the image, return the predicted breed. if a human is detected in the image, return the resembling dog breed. if neither is detected in the image, provide output that indicates an error.
+   - If a dog is detected in the image, return the predicted breed.
+   - If a human is detected in the image, return the resembling dog breed.
+   - if neither is detected in the image, provide output that indicates an error.

 **_Screenshot 1_**